HananMehmood5/deel-auto-complete/README.md

 - Some query on input ~ no matching records -> Handled ✅
 - Some query on input ~ error somewhere -> Handled ✅

-Besides it, it is done efficiently by
+Besides it, it is done efficiently by:

 - Using the debounce approach saving network requests ✨
 - Using extensible and scale-able code patterns ✨